simrat39/rust-tools.nvim/README.md

             -- path from pwd)
             -- default: nil
             output = nil,
+            -- command to pipe the output to, nil for no piping pipe = nil,
-            -- true for all crates.io and external crates, false only the local -- crates
+            -- NOTE: Be careful when using pipe and output together -- true for all crates.io and external crates, false only the local -- crates
             -- default: true